woman with fresh skin touching face

 • Look for the label: Ignore meaningless marketing terms like ‘hypoallergenic’ and ‘dermatologically tested’ - instead check for certifications like COSMOS for reassurance.
 At Pai we patch test every product as standard, so you can spot the logo on our products to know it’s been fully tested on sensitive skin to check it’s suitable.

-woman touching face face cream and oil blended
+face cream and oil blended

 Building a skincare routine for sensitive skin